 - Only a billionaire can afford to be patient.

 The human brain is wired to fail in investing.
-Study after study shows we suffer more pain from loss than we get satisfaction from gain.
-How can we possibly succeed?
+Studies show we suffer more pain from a loss than satisfaction from a gain – this is known as loss aversion.

 In investing, doing nothing is often the right decision.